 I hold a Ph.D. in Philosophy (University of Paris 1 Panthéon-Sorbonne, 2014), a Master’s degree in Cognitive Science (École normale supérieure, Paris 2006), and a Master’s degree in History and Philosophy of Science.

-My interests are broad although I am mostly interested about the use of research methods from the social and behavioral sciences to elucidate classical philosophical questions.
-I have published on a diverse list of subjects including moral psychology and ethics, evolutionary theories of social learning, and experimental philosophy.
-I am currently the recipient of a BBVA-Leonardo scholarship to study folk models of science and public scientific controversies (more information to follow soon).
+My research interests (and publication record) include experimental philosophy, moral psychology and ethics, or evolutionary theories of social learning.
+I am currently the recipient of a BBVA-Leonardo research grant to study folk models of science and public controversies (more information to follow soon).

-I was lucky to work at the Institut de Recherche pour le développement on a project on autochtonous knowledges and conflicts on natural resources in Latin America.
-I also spent a fantastic time in Los Angeles, while visiting the Department of Anthropology at UCLA and learning by doing at the Center for Behavior, Evolution, and Culture.
+I worked once at the Institut de Recherche pour le développement, Paris.
+I also was very lucky to spend time in Los Angeles, while visiting the Department of Anthropology at UCLA and learning by doing at the Center for Behavior, Evolution, and Culture.
 In 2018 I was a visiting scholar at the Philosophy, Politics & Economics (PPE) Program’s Social Norms Group at the University of Pennsylvania.

 With Arancha San Ginés, I had fun creating Filosofipods, a series of podcasts on philosophy in Spanish.

 I have been part of the Xphi Replicability Project, an effort to replicate a representative sample of studies in experimental philosophy.
 Check it out!